lozukka/learning-javascript-part2/README.md

 I learned:
 - mentality: first make it work, then make it better
 - nothing was particaly new to me, it was just a bigger project with multiple parts

+# Project 2: Two dices
+User can roll two dices and gets a combined result.